mspnp/aks-baseline/04-networking.md

    The hub creation will emit the following:

-      * `hubVnetId` - which you'll will query in future steps when creating connected regional spokes.
-E.g. `/subscriptions/[id]/resourceGroups/rg-enterprise-networking-hubs/providers/Microsoft.Network/virtualNetworks/vnet-eastus2-hub`
+      - `hubVnetId` - which you'll will query in future steps when creating connected regional spokes.
+Such as, `/subscriptions/[id]/resourceGroups/rg-enterprise-networking-hubs/providers/Microsoft.Network/virtualNetworks/vnet-eastus2-hub`

 1. Create the spoke that will be home to the AKS cluster and its adjacent resources.